Director Vincente Minnelli

 Madame Bovary (1949) is a film adaptation of Gustave Flaubert’s famous novel of the same name.
 Remade a handful of times since this version, Jennifer Jones is cast in the lead role and does a fantastic job with a complicated part.

-In clever fashion, the story is told within a story as the viewer is immediately amid a compelling and dramatic trial.
+Cleverly, the story is told within a story as the viewer is immediately amid a compelling and dramatic trial.
 Flaubert (James Mason) defends his novel depicting an adulterous woman (Jones) ruining the lives of men, deemed disgraceful to France and all womanhood.

 Who would not forsake her for being true to her feelings and desiring her piece of the pie?
 Most women of her day were reduced to matronly statuses or asexual feelings, but Emma wanted satisfaction and life, at the risk of her own family.

-To counter these lustful feelings, she does not treat her husband very well, resenting his passivity and disappointed at her daughter being a girl instead of her desired son.
+To counter these lustful feelings, she does not treat her husband very well, resenting his passivity and being disappointed at her daughter being a girl instead of her desired son.
 This, she feels, would have allowed her better status, so as a result her daughter is nearly shunned, preferring the affections of the housekeeper to her mother’s feeble attempts at love.

-As Emma cavorts with dashing aristocrat, Rodolphe (Louis Jourdan), Charles gets drunk and makes a fool of himself, as her true disdain for her marriage becomes clear.
+As Emma cavorts with a dashing aristocrat, Rodolphe (Louis Jourdan), Charles gets drunk and makes a fool of himself, as her true disdain for her marriage becomes clear.
 The smashing windows with chairs moment is ahead of its time by way of the effects used and the constant dance twirls are dizzying.

 Delicious is to fantasize at what legends such as Bette Davis or Vivian Leigh might have brought to the character.
 Especially Leigh, given her dazzling performance as Scarlett O’Hara in Gone with the Wind, a follow-up as a similar and arguably more complex character is fun to imagine.

-Minnelli pours love and energy into a work dripping with nuances, long before his famous musicals came into fruition.
-A strong and vital female character suffers a lonely and despairing fate at her own hand which is tragic and sad, but she did live her life with zest which should empower us all.
+Minnelli pours love and energy into a work dripping with nuances, long before his famous musicals came to fruition.
+A strong and vital female character suffers a lonely and despairing fate on her own which is tragic and sad, but she did live her life with a zest that should empower us all.